openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 TAT.

 **Operator team / Operator SDK changes**: Follow new guidelines for allowing for the operator to work on token auth enabled cluster.
-New guidelines would include the following to use CCO Token mode:
+New guidelines would include the following to use CCO has detected cluster is using time-based tokens:

 - changing CRD to add CredentialRequest references and putting those referenced
 - CredentialRequests into a defined directory in the bundle